 It used to be that women were resigned to living with these natural changes in their bodies.
 Now, however, more and more women are seeking out plastic surgeons to rejuvenate their breasts and tummies to the youthful firmness they enjoyed before having children.
 These procedures are collectively called "mommy makeovers" or post-maternity breast and body reshaping.

-The aftermath of pregnancy can leave you with sagging breasts, uneven breasts, lost breast volume, drooping nipples and stretched areolas (the dark skin surrounding the nipple).
+The aftermath of pregnancy can leave you with sagging or uneven breasts, lost breast volume, drooping nipples and stretched areolas (the dark skin surrounding the nipple).
 A breast lift, or mastopexy, is performed to reverse these changes and return a youthful shape and lift to your breasts.
 This is accomplished by trimming excess skin and tightening supporting tissues to achieve an uplifted, youthful contour.
 After a mastopexy, the breasts are higher on the chest and firmer to the touch.
 Breast lifts after pregnancy can also reduce areola size and reposition downward-pointing nipples.

 Your post-maternity breast lift will be tailored to you, depending on your individual case and goals.
 Breast size does not change after a breast lift.
 Women who desire larger or smaller breasts may want to consider a breast augmentation or breast reduction together with a breast lift.